Trail of Terror in Shakopee: How to Avoid the Lines

 I found the entire different scare zone to be entertaining.
-The only one I won’t recommend is Grubs Pest Control trailer.
+The only one I won’t recommend is the Grubs Pest Control trailer.
 It was a blackout trailer.
 So instead of having people pop out, you wander in the dark trying to find your way out.
-While some may find this to be a terrifying experience, I just felt silly as I walked into walls.
+While some may find this to be a terrifying experience, I just felt silly as I walked into the walls.

 Scare Free Attractions

 The Trail of Terror is not for kids, but they do have some scare-free attractions for those that just want to let loose.
-They include Crossbow Smash, Axe Throwing, Knockerball, and Escape Room and others.
+They include Crossbow Smash, Axe Throwing, Knockerball, Escape Room, and others.
 These attractions are littered throughout the park.
 They cost additional to participate in, but everyone that does them looks to be having fun.

 One thing you have to check out, which is free, is their animatronic skeleton by the entrance.
-What you think is a just a freestanding setup, was interactive.
+What you think is just a freestanding setup, was interactive.
 The Skelton will carry on a conversation with guests.
 He was even trying to get one girl to share her deep-fried Oreos with random strangers.
 He was getting a good crowd of spectators.

 Priority 4: Everything Else

 Depending on your night and what you like to do, these next items could be moved up in priority.
-But going to a haunted house should be more about the scaring and less about the party.
+But going to a haunted house should be more about the scary and less about the party.

 Party Zone AKA, Club Scream